robogeek/docx2pdf/documents/Definition.html.md

 ## Step 3: Resolve token to scopes

 A scope is a string associated with an endpoint operation that the server framework checks to ensure an incoming request is permitted.
 See section above titled **OpenAPI Specification** for an example.

-On every API request (except `<base_url>/auth/token`) the server framework invokes the authorization_controller.[check_oAuth2ClientCredentials() method to resolve a token to a set of scopes.]{.mark}
+On every API request (except `<base_url>/auth/token`) the server framework invokes the authorization_controller.[check_`oAuth2ClientCredentials()` method to resolve a token to a set of scopes.]{.mark}

 [The RI hardcodes the association between tokens and scopes.]{.mark}

 [In a production environment, the association between tokens and scopes is dynamically maintained by service or database.]{.mark}

 ## Step 4: Enforce Access Control

-On every API request (except `<base_url>/auth/token`), after a token as been resolved to scopes, the server framework invokes the authorization_controller.[validate_scope_oAuth2ClientCredentials() method to ensure the request has been granted the required scopes for the requested operation.
+On every API request (except `<base_url>/auth/token`), after a token as been resolved to scopes, the server framework invokes the [`authorization_controller.validate_scope_oAuth2ClientCredentials()` method to ensure the request has been granted the required scopes for the requested operation.
 If the required scopes have not been granted an http 403 status code will be returned.]{.mark}

+# Footnotes

 [^1]: Note that VTNs may provide some endpoints with no access
     restrictions for freely available information such as prices for